x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

 The semantics of Node's `require()` function were designed to be general enough to support a number of sane directory structures.
-Package manager programs such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from Node modules without modification.
+Package manager programs such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from Node packages without modification.

 Below we give a suggested directory structure that could work: